Scheduled Maintenance Notice

 Read All Labels

+The Food and Drug Administration (FDA) requires food labels to list major allergens in the ingredients list.
+These must be listed with common names they're known by — such as "lecithin (soy)" or "whey (milk)."
+Some ingredient lists may say "Contains …" followed by an allergen, such as “Contains Wheat.”
 Some packaging includes a note following the ingredient list that states "May contain …" and then the name of the allergen.
 However, this labeling is completely voluntary, so a product may or may not include that statement or the allergen.
 Play it safe and read the ingredients list every time, even for products you typically consider "safe."
-Since many individual bite-size candies don't contain an ingredients list, look up the ingredients for specific products online to ensure they are safe for your child to eat.
+Many mini or bite-size candies don't contain an ingredients list.
+Look up the ingredients for these products online to ensure they are safe for your child to eat.
 If a product is homemade or has no label, throw it out.

 Talk to Your Neighbors